prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

     Note that by binding this, your logs will be put in the mounted volume which means you won't lose them once the process is done.
 Because of the **MongoDB** limitation though, you will lose your **MongoDB** data if you don't add an additional `-v "$(pwd)/mongo:/data/db".
 This isn't critical but can be favorable depending on your testing approach.

+3. `--network prancer`

+    This optional part tells **Docker** to use a special network to link all containers together.
+This has the advantage of allowing you to resolve special hostnames within containers that could refer to other containers.
+Those names are the name that you give to a container.
+For example, if you use the containerized **MongoDB**, we suggest to call this container `--name prancer-mongodb-server` so the hostname would be `prancer-mongodb-server` when you are in the **Prancer** container.

-3. `prancer`
+4. `prancer`

     This is simply the image name.
 If you tagged the image name differently when you built it earlier, change this.

-4. `bash -c "service mongodb restart && prancer git"`
+5. `prancer git`

     This is the command that we'll execute in the container.
-The command needs to be complex in this case because we have a limitation due to **MongoDB** needing to be started when the container gets activated.
-If you do not string the 2 commands back to back like this, **Prancer** will complain that it cannot connect to **MongoDB**.

-    The last part of the command is the **Prancer** container to validate.
-In this case, we called it `git`.
+It tells the **Prancer** which container to validate, in this case, we called it `git`.
 If you renamed the container in `tests/prancer/project/validation` then you need to change this here.

 Once this has run, you can find a `tests/prancer/project/validation/git/output-test.json` in the container folder and a log file in the `log/` folder.
 The exit code of the tool (`echo ?$`) should return 0 stating that everything went well.
 The log should look something like: